jamesbasa/Portfolio-2022/projects/projects.md

 -->

 ---
 For our CSE 110 Software Engineering project, my group built **TryClubs**, an Android app that allows students to discover and advertise student organizations, as there was no platform that focused on this for UC San Diego.
 Students can discover orgs through tags then "favorite" them, while org leaders can advertise their events for students to view.
 I contributed as a User Interface Specialist as we used Agile development over the course of a quarter.
-Watch our amazing video [here](https://www.youtube.com/watch?v=-6ixENeMHvc&feature=youtu.be) or check out the [code](https://github.com/jamesbasa/TryClubs).
+Watch our amazing video [here](https://www.youtube.com/watch?v=-6ixENeMHvc&feature=youtu.be) or check out the code [here](https://github.com/jamesbasa/TryClubs).<br/>
+[`Utilized: Java, XML, Agile framework, Android devel.`]

 <img src="/projects/TryClubs_discover.png" alt="TryClubs Discover" width="275"/>
 <img src="/projects/TryClubs_clubs.png" alt="TryClubs Clubs List" width="275"/>